 If you have very good credit, then obtaining either should be achievable.
 If you have bad credit then generally a credit card will be harder to get than a personal loan because it does not have structured repayments and can more easily get out of control.

-For personal loans, as they are designed to be repaid over a set term, there are lenders such as ourselves who are able to consider both good credit customers and bad credit customers.
+For personal loans, as they are designed to be repaid over a set term and there are lenders such as ourselves, who are able to consider both good credit customers and bad credit customers.

 If you have good credit then you will be rewarded with a lower interest rate.
-If you have bad credit, we may still be able to assist you with a loan, take a look at our bad credit loans page.
+If you have bad credit, we may still be able to assist you with a loan.
+Top find out more about bad credit loans, take a look at our bad credit loans page.

 If you’re easily tempted to spend money, then choosing a credit card over a personal loan could cost you far more than you first thought.

-Although there are 0% purchase rate credit cards out there which sound appealing, if you splash out and don’t clear the debt within the interest free period, you will be hit with interest charges and potentially get into a higher level of debt.
+Although there are 0% purchase rate credit cards out there which sound appealing, if you splash out and don’t clear the debt within the interest free period, you will be hit with interest charges and can potentially accrue a debt that is hard to get rid of.

-The bottom line is, there are examples when a credit card can be cheaper overall (if managed by a very diligent saver and the debt is repaid and the limit is never redrawn) and many examples when a personal loan is the cheapest option.
+The bottom line is, there are times where a credit card can be cheaper overall (if managed responsibly and the balance is cleared monthly) and times where a personal loan is the best option.

-Ultimately you need to consider each option to know which one suits you best, but as a personal loan provider we see many examples of customers who start with a credit card, but then have had to repay it with a debt consolidation loan with us, due to overspending and finances getting out of control.
+Ultimately you need to consider each option to know which one suits you best.
+As a personal loan provider we see many examples of customers who start with a credit card, but have eventually had to repay it with a debt consolidation loan, due to overspending and finances getting out of control.

-Why not also read our blog “Why choose a personal loan instead of a credit card” before you decide!
-Good luck!
+Why not also read our blog “Why choose a personal loan instead of a credit card” before you decide?